Skip to content

 • Tokenized deposits are commercial bank deposits issued on a blockchain.
 They remain a liability of the issuing bank and sit within the existing banking regulatory framework, behaving much like traditional deposits, but with the added benefits of programmability and real-time settlement.

-• Stablecoins, by contrast, are issued by regulated non-bank stablecoin providers and backed 1:1 with reserves such as cash and short-term government securities.
+with reserves such as cash and short-term government securities.
 They are designed to maintain a stable value relative to currencies like the U.S. dollar or Euro and can move across blockchains unaffected by cutoff times, banking hours, or regional settlement windows.

 The opportunity for financial institutions